 Second, Jesus' response does two things:

-1) It gives the assurance that there will be rewards for Peter and the rest of the twelve, as well anyone else who has sacrificed in order to follow Him (vss.
+1) It gives the assurance that there will be rewards for Peter and the rest of His true disciples, as well anyone else who has sacrificed in order to follow Him (vss.
 28-29).

 2) It also gives a kind of warning that God will not distribute these rewards in a way that they might expect: “But many who are first will be last, and the last first” (vs. 30).